jcfr/pys4ext/README.md

 A collection of command-line tools to manage extension sources

-* [extensions-source-checkout.py](extensions-source-checkout.py): Download and manage extension sources associated with extension description files.
+* [extensions-source-checkout.py](extensions-source-checkout.py): Download and update extension source checkouts associated with extension description files.

 Motivations